 Exposure with response prevention (ERP) is a form of behavioral therapy that involves gradually confronting a feared situation while resisting compulsions.
-At The OCD & Anxiety Center, we often utilize exposure therapy for OCD as part of your treatment plan.
+At The Center for OCD and Anxiety, we often utilize exposure therapy for OCD as part of your treatment plan.

 Compulsions are behavioral responses aimed at getting certainty about an obsession and relief from distress associated with the obsession.
 An obsession, such as “I might be contaminated,” could be responded to with a compulsion like excessive hand washing.
 ERP for this obsession would involve voluntarily engaging in planned behaviors that make the sufferer feel contaminated, such as touching a public surface (exposure), while resisting the urge to wash, avoid, or do other rituals (response prevention).
 Over time, two things occur: